Universal Quantum Hamiltonians: Universality classification

-The universality proof involves chaining together a number of steps, some of which are shown in \cref{short:fig:reductions}.
-In fact, most of the technical difficulty lies in proving universality of the Heisenberg and XY interactions.
-Once these are shown to be universal, it is relatively straightforward to use recently developed techniques\shortcite{Cubitt-Montanaro,Piddock-Montanaro} to show that any other Hamiltonian from the universal category can simulate one of these two.
+We now summarise the proof of the universality classification result (see\citesupp{} for full technical details).
+This involves chaining together a number of steps, the most important of which are shown in \cref{short:fig:reductions}.
+In fact, most of the technical difficulty lies in proving universality of the Heisenberg and XY interactions, as these have the most restrictive symmetries of all two-qubit interactions.
+Once these are shown to be universal, recently developed techniques\shortcite{Cubitt-Montanaro,Piddock-Montanaro} show that any other Hamiltonian from the universal category can simulate one of these two (this step is omitted from the illustration in \cref{short:fig:reductions}).
 Hence, by universality of the Heisenberg or XY interactions, such Hamiltonians can also simulate any other Hamiltonian.
-We now sketch the universality proof for these two interactions.
-(See \textcitesupp{} for full technical details.)